mooocella/TrafficLightSensor/README.md

 This code initiates a different sequence of lights (on two one-way roads) using an esp-32s board, RFID(MFRC522), and Arduino IDE.<br>

 <b>I was/am curious about this project because….. </b>
 I was interested in urban planning and how road design could be elevated using programming.
-I also wanted to try using the Arduino software because I know universities used it and I wanted to become familiar.<br>
+I also wanted to try using the Arduino software because I know universities used it and I wanted to become familiar.
+I also wanted to explore 3D design.<br>

 <b>Some problems and/or hurdles have been…. </b>